rita-barbosa/LAPR5-2425/docs/sprint-3/us-7.3.1/readme.md

 >
 > There are different possibilities to schedule.
 >
-> One that is very simple is to sort operations by time (preparation+surgery+cleaning) and start to assing the first
+> One that is very simple is to sort operations by time (preparation+surgery+cleaning) and start to assign the first
 > operation to room1, the second to room2, the third to room3, the fourth to room1, the fifth to room2, the sixth to
 > room3, the seventh to room1,.....the thirty sixth to room3.
-This will give a balanced assignement of operations
+This will give a balanced assignment of operations
 > (12 operations in each room).
 After that you call the Genetic Algorithm (GA) for room1, then the GA for room2, and
 > finally the GA for room3.
 Notice that things will work better for room1 and worst to room3, since when you call the
-> GA for room2 some staff has their agenda more busy due to the schedullings of staff involved in room1, for room3 is
+> GA for room2 some staff has their agenda more busy due to the scheduling of staff involved in room1, for room3 is
 > still more complicated.
 But if it works it's well!.
 >
 > Note1: it is good that staff is involved in several rooms (notice that after a surgery the doctor will wait the
 > cleaning time and the preparation time before entering in another surgery, but if the surgery is in another room we
 > can reduce this time.
-So in the assignement of operations to rooms you may consider that "assign to the room in which
+So in the assignment of operations to rooms you may consider that "assign to the room in which
 > the staff is less involved".
 >
 > Note 2: depending on the number of operations the balancing may not be adequate.
 For example, if we just have 8
 > surgeries maybe 1 room will be sufficient, and the others are free for some urgency that appears.
 >
 > Note 3: considering your complexity study of sprint2 notice that for reduced dimensions the "generate all and select
-> the best" is feasable while for other dimensions it is not possible to go in this wy and the GA is adequate, even
+> the best" is feasible while for other dimensions it is not possible to go in this wy and the GA is adequate, even
 > without the guarantee to generate the best.
 >
 > Finally suggestion of approach for 7.3.1+7.3.2:
 > - start with 7.3.2 (understand the given GA; improve according the required in the ALGAV TP even for the problem of
 > minimizing the tardiness in a manufacturing machine; then adapt for your problem still considering 1 room)
-> - start 7.3.1 with the operations' assignement method nad then change the GA adapted for your problem to ensure N rooms
+> - start 7.3.1 with the operations' assignment method nad then change the GA adapted for your problem to ensure N rooms

 ## 3. Analysis